NMFC Shipping Classes Explained

 Overall, National Motor Freight Classification separates freight based on four key characteristics: density, handling, stowability, and liability.
 These characteristics then determine how goods are ranked and separated into freight classes.

-Though this method seems counterintuitive, it is essential for creating a “spectrum” of freight classes that is used to calculate the shipping rate.
+Though this method seems counterintuitive, it is essential for creating a “spectrum” of LTL freight classes that are used to calculate an LTL shipping quote.
 At the bottom end of the spectrum, class 50 is the least expensive, and class 500 at the top is the most expensive.

 An item’s density, handling requirements, stowability, and liability rank it from high to low on the freight class spectrum.
 The higher the class, the higher the rate for every hundred pounds of that class that need to be shipped, and the higher the total shipment cost.